 If you are the person that leaves your socks laying around, you probably have less of the personality trait psychologists call “conscientiousness.”
 It’s not that you don’t like the look of a neat and tidy home or sink; it’s that you don’t care nearly as much as someone who is very high on the conscientious trait.

 Here is a simple way you can decrease your annoyance with Mr. Right when he obliviously annoys you with some habit or behavior.

-Look for the underlying personality trait that predisposes him to that behavior and then think of three positive tendencies that go along with that particular personality trait.
+One way of dealing with men’s quarks is by looking for the underlying personality trait that predisposes him to that behavior and then think of three positive tendencies that go along with that particular personality trait.

 Here’s an example.
 I once dated a woman who had the highly unusual tendency of using her thumb to clear boogers from her nose while having a conversation with you face-to-face.
 You probably wonder why in the world I would date someone like that, but it wasn’t nearly as dramatically gross as you might imagine.
 She did it in a single movement that looked almost like she was just brushing at her nose.

 Nonetheless, it jarred against my personality trait which is on the opposite end of the same neurotic scale.
 I’m neurotically conscientious about the impression I’m making on others.
 That comes with its own annoying traits that she has to put up with.

 So here is how this principle works.
 I ask myself, “What kind of personality traits predispose her to be so relaxed about the impression she is making on others?”
 The answer is that she does not present a false self to the world.
 The idea of holding her cards close to her chest is foreign to her.
 She does not keep her thoughts, emotions, desires, or motivations hidden.
 To her, people matter, not pretenses.